cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

    Where appropriate, the mathematical formulas are shown.
    It allows to dynamically check out the mathematical methods with own number examples.
-   Part of it is the program bc.exe by the Free Software Foundation (FSF), which allows to calculate with arbitrary precision from the command line.
+   Part of it is the program bc v1.06 by the Free Software Foundation (FSF), which allows to calculate with arbitrary precision from the command line.

 (4) Stories (dealing with number theory and cryptography) and riddles
 ---------------------------------------------------------------------
 a) There are two stories attached as PDF file.
-   - In "The Dialogue of the Sisters" the title-role sisters use a variant of the RSA algorithm, in order to communicate securely.
+   - In "The Dialogue of the Sisters" the two title-role sisters use a variant of the RSA algorithm, in order to communicate securely.
    - In "The Chinese Labyrinth" Marco Polo has to solve number theoretic problems to become a minister of the Great Khan.

-b) Cipher Challenges:
+b) Cipher Challenges / Cipher Riddles:
    Also enclosed are 13 files with encrypted texts, which we got by courtesy of Klaus Schmeh, the author of the book "Codebreaker and Codemaker":
    Klaus Schmeh: "Codeknacker gegen Codemacher.
 Die faszinierende Geschichte